 In this post Aimee Morse, our Masters’ Rep, reflects on some of the benefits of attending a conference during your masters degree.
-Keep an eye out for further posts, when other committee members will be sharing their reflections on the value of the PGF MidTerm conference!

 - Networking – days at conferences aren’t just full of talks, they’re also timetabled to include a lot of time to network and meet interesting people who work in a similar area to you.
 There’s no better way to feel part of a research community than discussing your work with others students who are all in the same boat, or get some top tips from academics conducting similar research to your own.
 Networking opportunities often extend into the evenings of multi-day conferences too, with research groups and committees organising meals or drinks to offer people a chance to get to know one another in a more informal setting.

 - Confidence – presenting at a conference is the perfect opportunity to build your confidence.
 Giving presentations at postgraduate level can be a bit of a step up from your experiences during your undergraduate degree but giving a presentation is a sure fire way to help develop essential presenting skills and confidence for the future.
 The support you receive from peers and academic staff throughout the writing process and during the presentation itself is also a real boost as it confirms you’re heading in the right direction!

 - A CV boost – giving a talk at a conference shows your dedication to your studies outside of the mandatory elements of your degree.
 Putting the hours into prepping a presentation of your work and then committing to attending a conference will show you’re keen to contribute to your chosen research area.
 Showing a willingness to get involved at this level is particularly important if you’re applying for PhDs – having a conference presentation on your CV will help you stand out in a competitive process in which most people applying will have a first class degree!